havelessbemore/circle-ds/docs/README.md

 - `values(): IterableIterator<V>`: Returns an iterator for the values in the collection.

-- `[Symbol.iterator](): IterableIterator`: Returns an iterator for the values or key-value pairs in the collection.
+- `[Symbol.iterator](): IterableIterator`: Returns an iterator of the values in the collection.
+If the collection is a map, returns an iterator of [key, value] pairs in the collection.

 ### [Deque](./docs/interfaces/Deque.md)